Configuring QMK

 A: Yes, it would be slightly better, but this method continues QMK’s unofficial use of arbitrary vendor/product IDs and doesn’t introduce another unique ID.

-Change PRODUCT
+Change keyboard_name

 is what will appear in the list of devices (for example, in the ‘Bluetooth & other devices’ page of Windows, and in a notification when the device is first connected and being ‘installed’).

-when displaying the device’s name, rather than the name in the <keyboard_name>.json
+when displaying the device’s name in the future, rather than using the name in the VIA layout definition.
+This will allow firmware level customization.

 Note that spaces are allowed.